TimMangan/App-Info/docs/Windows/WinSCP/Packaging-AppV.md

-# Packaging WinMerge for App-V
+# Packaging WinSCP for App-V

 This app is easily packaged for App-V.